4d-for-ios-sdk/Mobile-Device-Management-Protocol-Reference/markdown/3-MDM_Protocol/3-MDM_Protocol.md

 #### PasscodeLockGracePeriod Customizes the Passcode Lock on Shared iPads

-The `PasscodeLockGracePeriod` command sets  the time the screen must be locked before needing a passcode to unlock it:
+Shared iPad Mode only.
+The `PasscodeLockGracePeriod` command sets the time the screen must be locked before needing a passcode to unlock it.
+Changing to a less restrictive value will not take effect until the user logs out.

 |Key|Type|Content|